top of page

 BLOGS

-SeakAid at the Croydon Multi-Sport SEND Festival (Croydon) — 19 February 2026
+SeakAid at the Croydon Multi-Sport SEND Festival (Croydon) Inclusive Sports Access

-On Thursday 19 February 2026 , SeakAid was proud to be part of the Multi-Sport SEND Festival at New Addington Leisure & Community Centre (Croydon) , delivered by Access Sport in partnership with Croydon Council .
+SeakAid was proud to be part of the Multi-Sport SEND Festival at New Addington Leisure & Community Centre (Croydon) , delivered by Access Sport in partnership with Croydon Council .
 The festival brought together disabled children and young people aged 5–25 and local providers, creating a welcoming space to try activities, meet organisations, and learn what support is available.
-For us, days like this matter because they put young people and
+For us, days like this matter because they put young people and families at the centre.
+They al

 Pop-Up Inclusive Sport Engagement: Helping Make Sport Work for Neurodivergent Young People